Research

 Working Papers

-Presentations: FMA Doctoral Student Consortium Workshop (Fall 2022); Bertram Scholar Dinner (Fall 2022); Canadian Sustainable Finance Network Conference (Summer 2022); University of Toronto empirical microeconomics seminar (Summer 2022); University of Toronto financial economics seminar (Fall 2020; Fall 2021)
+Presentations: Bertram Scholar Dinner (Fall 2022); Canadian Sustainable Finance Network Conference (Summer 2022); FMA Doctoral Student Consortium Workshop (Fall 2022); Federal Reserve Board; Queen's University; UQAM; University of St. Gallen; University of Toronto empirical microeconomics seminar (Summer 2022); University of Toronto financial economics seminar (Fall 2020; Fall 2021); University of Toronto Rotman finance seminar (Fall 2022)

 Abstract: As economic damages from hurricanes rise due to climate change, banks will need to invest internally to update their risk management framework.
-This paper tests whether financial distress affects a bank’s ability to adapt to emerging risks.
-Distressed banks are 6 percentage points more likely to accept loans exposed to hurricane risk and charge 65 basis points less for risky loans.
-This increase in risk taking is likely due to an under-investment in assessing hurricane risk, since results are stronger for financially constrained banks.
-Results are unlikely due to moral hazard, since distressed banks reduce exposure to conventional risks, such as borrower income risk.
-Financial distress affects a bank’s ability to adapt to emerging risks.
+This paper tests whether financial distress affects a bank's ability to adapt to emerging risks.
+Distressed banks are 8 percentage points more likely to accept loans exposed to hurricane risk and charge 85 basis points less for risky loans.
+This increase in risk taking is likely due to an under-investment in updating the risk management framework, since results are stronger for financially-constrained banks.
+Results are unlikely due to moral hazard, since distressed banks reduce borrower income risk.
+Further, accepting more loans exposed to hurricane risk is associated with lower future profitability.
+Overall, financial distress affects a bank's ability to adapt to emerging risks.

 Abstract: This paper studies the dynamics of local investors’ information advantage using local newspaper closures and the trades of local and nonlocal investors.
 Following the closure of a newspaper, investors are 10 percentage points less likely than nonlocals to trade the shares of firms in the same zip-code, and reduce the share of their local holdings by 8 percentage points, or 50% relative to the average.
 Local investors also make lower risk-adjusted returns on their stock purchases and sales up to 6 months following a local newspaper closure.
 The differences are larger for investors who trade frequently and live outside of large cities.
 Our results suggest that local journalism is an important source of local investors’ information advantage, and, therefore, the home bias phenomenon.